 Volunteers representing community, corporate, and college groups contribute over 3,000 hours of service every year!
-Group service projects at the Arb and Gardens are a great way for members to enjoy fresh air and exercise in a beautiful natural setting and work together toward a common goal.
-Our staff provides education about the work at hand and explains how volunteer efforts support our mission and programs.
+Group service projects at the Arb and Gardens are a great way for members to team build, enjoy fresh air and exercise in a beautiful natural setting, and work together toward a common goal.
+Our staff provides education and training about the work at hand and explains how volunteer efforts support our mission and programs.

-Help preserve our native ecosystems by joining us for monthly public stewardship events at the Arb (2nd Saturdays) and Gardens (3rd Saturdays) from 9 am–noon.
-Activities include the removal of non-native, invasive plants.
+All welcome!
+Help preserve our native ecosystems by joining us for monthly public stewardship eco-workday events at the Nichols Arboretum location (2nd Saturdays) and Matthaei Botanical Gardens location (3rd Saturdays) from 9 am–noon.
+Activities often include the removal of non-native, invasive plants.
 Fall/winter work involves the use of loppers and hand saws as well as cutting, dragging, and piling brush.
-Spring/summer work primarily involves hand weeding.
-Since these events are open to the public we ask that group size be limited to 10 participants.
-Preregistration is required for all groups.
+Spring/early summer work primarily involves hand weeding.

 Groups are welcome to coordinate a private workday at the Arb and Gardens during the week or weekend.
 Preferred times are 9 am–noon or 1–4 pm.
-For private workdays we can usually accommodate larger groups depending on the time of year and work at hand.
 Activities may include natural areas restoration, display garden maintenance, and other special projects.
-We prefer a minimum of 20 volunteers to schedule a private workday.
+Availability is highly dependent on staff availability and projects, so we encourage reaching out one month or more in advance to discuss.
+We do require a minimum of 15-20 volunteers to schedule a private workday.
 Some exceptions can be made depending on the season and type of work.